 The beautiful islands have magnificent ocean cliffs which are home to thousands of playful puffins, and a marvelous golf course with incredible views.
-All of Iceland's seabirds can be found in Vestmannaeyjar: the guillemot, gannet, kittiwake, Iceland gull but the puffin is the most plentiful species and is the Vestmannaeyjar emblem.
+All of Iceland’s seabirds can be found in Vestmannaeyjar: the guillemot, gannet, kittiwake and Iceland gull.
+However the puffin is the most plentiful species and is the Vestmannaeyjar emblem.
 Heimaey is also home to Eldborg volcano, which is still warm to the touch today from an eruption that took place more than 40 years ago.

 Iceland is very young, geologically speaking and is still being created before your eyes with ongoing volcanic eruptions.
-On a boat ride around the island visitors are treated to a view of the newest land, Surtsey Island, also known as ‘The Youngest Place on Earth.’
+On a boat ride around the island visitors are treated to a view of the newest land, Surtsey Island.
+The island is also known as ‘The Youngest Place on Earth’.
 Surtsey burst from the North Atlantic in a dramatic ocean floor eruption in 1963.
 In 2008 it was named a UNESCO World Heritage Site.